Information for International Scholars

 Have adequate health insurance

 Health insurance is mandatory in Germany for you and all family members who accompany you to Germany.
 You must have health insurance as soon as you arrive in Germany and must usually already provide proof of it when applying for a visa.
-Thus, you should take care of insurance early on.
 We recommend travel health insurance for your entry into Germany, covering the period of arrival.
 Which insurance is suitable for you afterwards, depends on which of the following groups you belong to.
-We will also be happy to advise you personally on which health insurance is suitable for you.
+We will also be happy to advise you personally.

 You do not have to take out German health insurance if you do not have an employment contract with HSBI and your health insurance from your home country is recognised in Germany.